-POP World Media, LLC is based near Cleveland, Ohio, USA.
-CoasterBuzz was launched in 2000 to address a passionate vertical entertainment market on the Web.
+CoasterBuzz was launched in 2000 by Jeff Putz to serve a passionate vertical enthusiast community on the Web.
 It was inspired by the Cedar Point fan site Guide to The Point, now known as PointBuzz.
-For more information about the company, visit http://www.popw.com/.

-CoasterBuzz runs using software developed by POP World Media, proudly using Microsoft's .NET platform.
-As of 2012, it's using v4 of the .NET Framework and SQL Server 2008.
-It uses a stack of open source software, including ASP.NET MVC 4, jQuery, Ninject, POP Forums and other great projects.
-The server is physically located in Dallas, Texas, USA.
+CoasterBuzz runs using software developed by POP World Media, using Microsoft's .NET platform.
+It uses a stack of open source software, including ASP.NET Core, POP Forums and other great projects.
+It is hosted in the east region of Microsoft Azure, in the cloud.

 For media related inquiries or customer service, please contact Jeff Putz at firstname.lastname@example.org.

 Our forums are closely monitored by our team of moderators to bring you fresh discussions on the amusement industry with less noise.
 Your participation in the forums is welcomed with encouragement!
 We do ask that you follow these few guidelines to help us maintain a fresh and fun environment.

 There's a difference between a typo (which we all make) and chat shorthand ("r ne of u lamerz?").
 People like to read real, spelled out words, with capitalization and punctuation.
 You don't have to add pointless emphasis!!!!!!!???????!!!!!!!!!!!!
 THERE IS NO NEED TO SHOUT, we can hear you just fine.
 Please utilize your shift and caps lock key properly.
 Respect for the English language is important, and that means chat shorthand is not welcome.